npetrangelo/BFTML/README.md

     - Floats
     - Booleans
     - Ranges
-4. After the opening tag, `children` can be any number of tags.
+4. Within the tag, you can either have one or more tags as `children`, or anything else as `content`.
 5. Last is the closing tag, which must repeat the name of the tag.

 Optionally, tags may self close with `<tag />`.